Podcast: Play in new window | Download

 (My family would suggest I still try to jam too many activities into a day.)

-So I’m offering you a time audit to address unrealistic homeschool expectations!
+So I’m offering you a time audit to address unrealistic expectations in your homeschool!

 In this time audit, I discovered I was trying to stuff 30 hours of activities into a 24-hour period.